s0rta/revengate-new/roadmap.md

 ## v0.12
 - [x] submit to the Godot showreel (before dec 17)
 - [ ] submit to the [Game Dev World Championship](https://thegdwc.com/) (before dec 31)
+- [x] bug: daggers can shoot through walls
+- [ ] bug: saved game is not deleted on victory
 - [x] bug: cross-board connectors should never be in corners
 - [x] bug: TurnQueue is spinning hot on GameOver
 - [x] quest summary